 - When the garlic turns lightly golden add the celery strips and cook for 3 minutes more.
-Season with 1 tsp kosher salt and 1/2 tsp (optional) crushed red pepper flakes.
+Season with 1 teaspoon kosher salt and a 1/2 teaspoon (optional) of crushed red pepper flakes.

 - To the pan, add 1 cup of pasta water.
-Also, add in the juice of 1 lemon.
+Also, add in the juice of 1 lemon (about 3 tablespoons of juice).
 Let the sauce cook for 1 minute.

-- Add the spaghetti to the pan and mix thoroughly.
+- Add the spaghetti to the pan.
+Mix thoroughly or toss to emulsify.
 Cook for 1 more minute allowing the sauce to stick to the pasta.
 Taste test and adjust salt and crushed pepper flake levels if required.
 If the spaghetti is too dry add in a few ounces at a time of the reserved pasta water.
-Finally remove the pan from the heat and drizzle a 1/4 cup of extra virgin olive oil onto the spaghetti.
+Finally, remove the pan from the heat and drizzle a 1/4 cup of extra virgin olive oil onto the spaghetti.
 Add the zest and parsley and mix one more time before serving.
 Enjoy!

-- Basil – Love this addition – Add in a 1/4 cup or more of fresh torn leaves right at the end along with the parsley.
+- Basil – Love this addition – Add in a 1/4 cup or more of freshly torn leaves right at the end along with the parsley.

 - Celery – The crunch in the celery makes this dish especially nice.
-If your at all hesitant, undercook the celery.
+If you’re at all hesitant, undercook the celery.

 - Sauteing garlic – Getting a nice light golden color on the garlic, will maximize its wonderful flavor.
 Make sure to not burn the garlic, but to have a slight golden color on it before adding the celery.
 Once the celery is added, water will be released, hindering the garlic’s ability to brown.